redrussianarmy/latest-news-gatherer/README.md

     print(q2.get())
 ```

-When the source and category are entered as an input to the queue, the result is:
+Enter the source and category respectively as the following:

+1. Input 1: **cnntürk**
+2. Press Enter
+3. Input 2: **ekonomi**
+4. Press Enter
+5. See the gathered latest news of given source and category.

+---
+**NOTE**

+The character limit for the news received is set at 250.
+You can increase or decrease this by changing the `char_limit` variable in the `get_news.py` file.

+---